MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/find-and-release-quarantined-messages-as-a-user.md

 - **Remove from quarantine**: After you click **Yes** in the warning that appears, the message is immediately deleted.

-- **Block Sender**: This blocks the sender from sending emails to you.
+- **Block Sender**: This prevents the sender from sending messages to you.

 When you're finished, click **Close**.